coolya/some-modelix-samples/README.md

      [See the 'Generated API' section in the MPS README.md](mps/README.md#generated-api)

-  3. **Domain-specific openAPI**
+  3. **Domain-specific OpenAPI**

      In this example project, an extra domain-specific API layer is added which is defined in the [openAPI](https://www.openapis.org/) [specification](/openapi).
-     This layer is meant educational as there are no noteworthy abstractions happen in this definition.
+     This layer is meant educational as no noteworthy abstractions from the language itself happen in this definition.
-     It intends to show how one introduces a clearly defined domain-specific abstraction isolating the language engineering (meta-modeling) and the web development.
+     It intends to show how one introduces a clearly defined domain-specific abstraction decoupling the language engineering (meta-modeling) and the web development.

      We provide two implementations of the API layer: The [`rest-api-json-bulk`](/rest-api-json-bulk) and [`rest-api-model-server`](/rest-api-model-server) components.